 Also Serving Boston, MA and Eastern Massachusetts

-Termites and their infestations are a very destructive pest and can wreak havoc on your home or business structures.
+Termites and their infestations are very destructive pests and can wreak havoc on your home or business structures.
 The Boston area is no stranger to termite problems.
 A termite exterminator in Newton and Needham is always busy.
 That is why we put our office right here.
 Start now with a free termite consultation.
 The eastern subterranean termite, pictured to the right, is creamy in color.
 Customers will refer to termites they see (in broken wood or mud tubes) as looking like rice.
 They lack any pigmentation because they live underground.
-They eat and digest wood with the aid of single cell protozoa in their digestive tracts.
+They eat and digest wood with the aid of single-cell protozoa in their digestive tracts.
 A colony may number from 250,000 to several million.

 Termites and their infestations are relentless in their search for food sources because they lack the ability to understand if they face an abundance or shortage of food.
 For that reason, the workers in the colony are constantly actively searching for new food sources.
 In an urban or residential environment, it may simply be a new part of the same structure.

-In the natural environment, termites unending appetite for cellulose is a tremendous benefit.
-Termites and their infestations are essential to the breakdown and recycling of nutrients from grass, processed cellulose like paper and cardboard, roots and wood.
+In the natural environment, termites’ unending appetite for cellulose is a tremendous benefit.
+Termites and their infestations are essential to the breakdown and recycling of nutrients from grass, processed cellulose like paper and cardboard, roots, and wood.
 This important ecological role intersects with human activity because most structures in New England are made of wood.
-In addition, they contain large quantities of cellulose derived building materials.
+In addition, they contain large quantities of cellulose-derived building materials.
 For example, the paper on drywall is a food source.

 Termites are destructive